 C Db Eb E F# G A Bb

-Though they share a name, each diminished scale has a unique sound all it’s own.
+Though they share a name, each diminished scale has a unique sound all its own.

-Dominant Diminished Scale – One Octave
+Dominant Diminished – One Octave

 To begin, here are one-octave scale shapes to learn in the given key, C, then when you feel confident, move on to all 12 keys in your practice routine.

 C7 Backing Track C7 Backing Track Here are four dominant diminished shapes starting with your middle finger.

 Don’t forget to memorize these one-octave shapes and solo with them over the backing track in your studies.
-Once you have any of these fingerings, you can take it further in your studies by holding down a C7 chord and singing the notes of a C dominant diminished scale.
+Once you have any of these fingerings, take it further in your studies by holding down a C7 chord and singing the notes of C dominant diminished.

 Even if you’re a terrible singer, I sure am, give it a try.

 Just lock your door, close your windows, and turn on a fan.
-No one will hear, and you’ll get your ears up to the next level in their development in no time.
+No one will hear, and you get your ears to the next level in their development in no time.

-Dominant Diminished Scale – Two Octave
+Dominant Diminished – Two Octave

 Then, on the way down use 4-3-1-1.

-C7 Backing Track C7 Backing Track Once you have these two-octave shapes under your fingers, bring them together with the one-octave shapes you learned earlier in this lesson.
+C7 Backing Track C7 Backing Track Once you have these two-octave shapes under your fingers, bring them together with the one-octave shapes you learned earlier.

-Dominant Diminished Scale – Licks
+Dominant Diminished – Licks

 When learning these lines, don’t just focus on the tension created by this scale over each 7th chord.
 Instead, notice how this tension is resolved in the progression.

 To paraphrase Stevie Ray Vaughan:

-It’s real easy to go outside, but it’s much harder to get back inside.
+“It’s real easy to go outside, but it’s much harder to get back inside.”

 There’s a fine line between a mistake and a cool lick.

 Click to hear half whole diminished scale 1 Next, you apply G dominant diminished to the the V7 in a ii-V-I chord progression.

-Click to hear half whole diminished scale 1

-Lastly, here are the G and C dominant diminished scales applied to the first four bars of a G 12-bar Blues chord progression.
+Click to hear half whole diminished scale 2 Lastly, here are the G and C dominant diminished scales applied to the first four bars of a 12-bar blues progression.

-Click to hear half whole diminished scale 3 Once you learn these licks, come up with 3 to 5 of your own lines as you bring this scale into your own musical personality on the guitar.
+Click to hear half whole diminished scale 3 Once you learn these licks, come up with 3 to 5 of your own as you bring this scale into your musical personality on the guitar.